ansys/pyfluent/doc/source/user_guide/fields/field_data.rst

 .. code-block:: python

-  >>> velocity_vector_data = field_data.get_vector_field_data(field_name="velocity", surface_name="cold-inlet")
+  >>> velocity_vector_data = field_data.get_vector_field_data(field_name="velocity", surfaces=["cold-inlet"])
   >>> velocity_vector_data.size
   152
   >>> velocity_vector_data.scale
   1.0

-If a surface name is provided as input, vector field data is returned.
+If a single surface is provided as input, vector field data is returned.
-If surface IDs are provided as input, a dictionary containing a map of surface IDs to vector field data is returned.
+If multiple surfaces are provided as input, a dictionary containing a map of surface IDs to vector field data is returned.

 Get pathlines field data
 ~~~~~~~~~~~~~~~~~~~~~~~~